 In the News

-In this story for The Economist, the Adler School's Marla Vannucci, Ph.D., describes "Positive Discipline," the increasingly embraced approach to parenting based on Adlerian-Dreikrusian principles of parent education and child guidance.
+In this story for The Economist, the Adler University's Marla Vannucci, Ph.D., describes "Positive Discipline," the increasingly embraced approach to parenting based on Adlerian-Dreikrusian principles of parent education and child guidance.
 Among its goals are to teach children self-control and empathy, and encourage adults to carefully consider the causes of bad behavior.

 Click here to read "Positive parenting: Beyond the naughty step."